 Section 3321.04 of the Ohio Revised Code provides that every parent, guardian, or other person having charge of any child of compulsory school age must send such child to a school which conforms to the minimum standards prescribed by the State Board of Education for the full time the school attended is in session.
-Such attendance must begin within the first week of the school term, or within one week of the school term, or within one week of the date on which the child begins to reside in the district.
+Such attendance must begin within the first week of the school term, or within one week of the date on which the child begins to reside in the district.
 The statutes governing school attendance are very specific and leave little option for school authorities to excuse children from school.

-The following constitutes reasons for absence from school:
+The following constitutes reasons for a medically excused absence from school:

 - 1. Personal Illness.
-The approving authority may require the certificate of a physician if he/she deems it advisable. - 2.
+The approving authority may require the certificate of a physician if they deem it advisable.
+Mental Health absences are included in Personal Illness. - 2.
 Illness in the family.
 The absence under this condition shall not apply to children under fourteen years of age. - 3.
 Quarantine of the home.
 The absence of a child from school under this condition is limited to length of quarantine as fixed by the proper health officials. - 4.
-Death of a relative.
-The absence arising from this situation is limited to a period of three days unless a reasonable cause may be shown by the applicant child for a longer absence. - 5.
-Work at home due to absence of parents or guardians.
-Any absence arising because of this situation shall not extend for a period longer than that for which the parents or guardians were absent. - 6.
-Observance of religious holidays.
-Any child of any religious faith shall be excused if his/her creed or belief. - 7.
-Emergency or set of circumstances which in the judgment of the Superintendent constitutes a good and sufficient cause for absence from school. - 8.
-Field trips or school activities.
-Absence as a result of an approved field trip or school-sanctioned or sponsored activity shall be an excused absence.
+Emergency or set of circumstances which in the judgment of the Superintendent/designee constitutes a good and sufficient cause for absence from school which may include but not be limited to absences due to documented medical, behavioral or dental appointments.